 Innovative Care for a Complex Condition

-Other institutions may recommend surgery in every case of pediatric spina bifida, but the experts at Penn State Children’s Hospital use a stepwise algorithm, paired with exceptional clinical judgment and years of experience, to help us determine an appropriate treatment plan for your child.
+Other institutions may recommend surgery in every case of pediatric spina bifida, but the experts at Penn State Health Children’s Hospital use a stepwise algorithm, paired with exceptional clinical judgment and years of experience, to help us determine an appropriate treatment plan for your child.

 Our specialists often start with nonoperative measures, such as physical or occupational therapy or therapeutic massage.
 When surgery is necessary, we offer the latest minimally invasive techniques for children, as well as expertise in subsequent surgeries to correct deformities or place or repair shunts.

 Our entire team focuses on the best management of your child’s condition and symptoms, taking a holistic approach to their care.